abdullahx124/PHOTO-LAB/README.md

 ## Usage

 To use PHOTO-LAB, follow these steps:
-1. Open the `photo_lab.mlapp` file in MATLAB.
+1. Open the `photo_lab.mlappinstall` file in MATLAB.
 2. Choose an image to work on.
-3. Select the desired image processing operation from the menu on the left.
+3. Select the desired image processing operation from the options given below th images.
-4. Adjust the parameters for the selected operation.
+4. Adjust the parameters for the selected operation if available.
-5. Click the "Process Image" button to apply the selected operation to the image.
+5. NOw You can view the changes at in the right Output Image Window.
-6. Save the processed image.
+6. Save/Export the processed image.

-## Contributing

-Contributions to PHOTO-LAB are welcome!
-To contribute, please follow these steps:
-1. Fork this repository.
-2. Create a new branch with your proposed changes.
-3. Make your changes and commit them.
-4. Submit a pull request to this repository.

 ## License